csmcallister/fed-a11y/README.md

 ## Start the App

-To start the app in development mode, set the following environment variables or create a `.flaskenv` file with the following contents:
+To start the app in development mode, set the following environment variables or create a `.env` file with the following contents:

 ```bash
 FLASK_APP=main.py